nmerriam/embeddedanswers/_posts/2025-04-23-singlepath-2.md

 This underlines the message of the
 [Graphics Programming Black Book](https://github.com/jagregory/abrash-black-book) by Michael Abrash, always to check our expectations with actual measurement.
+I think that most programmers would agree that the meaning of NoNegative1 is easier to understand and check, from reading the source code, compared with NoNegative2.

 ## Symmetric Saturation